Usage

 Reserving the stream

-You can request a reservation by sending a POST
+You can request a reservation by sending a POST request to the /reserve endpoint.

 The request body should contain the information